Table of Contents

-There are plenty of taglines (also called straplines or slogans) out there that make a logo something special.
+There are plenty of taglines (also called straplines or advertising slogans) out there that make a logo something special.
 From Nike’s “Just Do It” to McDonalds “I’m Lovin’ It”, they say something special about the brand and company behind it.
 The best taglines make us think, make us smile or offer a clever twist on the brand – that’s how they operate.
-Some taglines are as famous as the logo design, often to the point that the memorable slogan renders the logo unnecessary.
+Some taglines are as famous as the logo design, often to the point that the memorable advertising slogan renders the logo unnecessary.
 This isn’t particularly something that can be said of a new business, more of an established identity over many years.

 Your strapline can back up the ethos of your logo.
 It can communicate the benefits of your brand above your competitors.

 Your tagline is designed to provide further definition of your company’s service or product.
 A rock solid strapline will communicate your brand promise or message.
 Your tagline needs to be succinct to be successful and needs to linger in the mind of the visitor.
 It is the mental footprint you want your clients and passers-by to remember.

 A tagline can also be a way of furthering the value of your company and provide an additional persuasive push.
 It can be an integral part of your logo design or a separate element to be used within further branding.
 A catchy slogan should be descriptive enough to evoke something from your client and should be judged along four main lines:

 - Longevity – does it stand the test of time?
 Some taglines are very much rooted to their decade, The New York Times’ for example used “All the News that’s fit to Print” throughout the 1980’s.

 - Portability/Memorability – does it have an impact on our culture, media or language?
 Is it something we regularly hear round and about?